Thursday, February 20, 2025

 RAM: 8GB vs 16GB (Single Channel)

-Now if you want to increase performance even more you can install RAM in Dual-Channel.
-This laptop supports dual-channel mode because it has 8GB RAM installed in one slot, you only have to install an additional 8GB RAM stick to have dual-channel mode activated.
+Now, if you want to increase performance even further, you can install RAM in dual-channel mode.
+This laptop supports dual-channel mode because it has 8GB of RAM installed in one slot—you only need to install an additional 8GB RAM stick to activate it.

 Display: 144Hz